ortus-docs/coldbox-docs/intro/restful-data.md

 ## Routing

 Let's add a new route to our system that is more RESTFul than `/contacts/index.json`.
 You will do so by leveraging the application's routing file found at `config/routes.cfm`.
-Open it and add the following new route pattern:
+Open it and add the following new route pattern before the ColdBox default route:

 ```
 addRoute(